ibm-cloud-docs/api-handbook/design/types.md

   exponential value) MAY be used for comparative filtering but MUST NOT be considered an exact match.
 * The lowercase string `null` MUST be considered a match for an explicitly null value.
-* Any other string MUST be considered invalid and SHOULD cause the parameter to be ignored.
+* Any other string MUST be considered invalid and SHOULD be rejected with a `400` status code and appropriate error response model.

 ## Float